oracle/oracle-database-operator/README.md

   ---
   **NOTE:**
-  The above command will also upgrade the existing v0.2.0 `OraOperator` installation to the latest version i.e. v0.2.1.
+  The above command will also upgrade the existing v0.2.0 `OraOperator` installation to the latest version; for example, v0.2.1.

   ---